chizzletaz/MilestoneProject4/TEST.md

 18. Confirm that the message 'A user is already registered with this e-mail address.' appears.

 Result:
-The user can register to the website by filling in the register form correctly.
+A user can register to the website by filling in the register form correctly.

 **Login functionality**
 Expected:
-The user can log in to the website by filling in the login form correctly.
+A user can log in to the website by filling in the login form correctly.

 Testing:
 1. Go to the sign in page by clicking 'my account' and then on 'signin' in the navbar.